 - Measure: Complete community surveillance through 10-year community screenings, resident surveys, environmental assessments and data analysis to understand longitudinal impact.

-- Disseminate: Share findings with communities through local and national presentations, papers, consultation and MHIF’s Connecting to Transform Communities conference.
+- Disseminate: Share findings with communities through local and national presentations, papers and consultation.

 MHIF is a leader in the recognition and treatment of patients with high cholesterol and premature heart disease, and will raise $1 million to support work in this area.
 Early identification, education and treatment of those at risk for premature heart disease is critical.
 Funding would support efforts such as:

 - Understand the value of the test in identifying individual risk of heart disease by conducting a randomized control trial to determine if CAC testing should be recommended as a routine screening test for coronary heart disease.

 - Determine if CAC testing changes physician and consumer behavior.

 - Broadening the Role of OB-GYNs in Assessing Cardiovascular Health (BROACH) Initiative:

 - Expand capacity to educate providers and patients to ensure all young women can identify risks early and become empowered to lead more healthful lives.